crosswalk-project/crosswalk-website/documentation/18-Screens.md

     $ wget https://download.01.org/crosswalk/releases/crosswalk/android/stable/${XWALK-STABLE-ANDROID-X86}/crosswalk-${XWALK-STABLE-ANDROID-X86}.zip
     ```

-    If you are interested in running the version of the game designed to work with Crosswalk 8, fetch one of the Crosswalk Android bundles from [the download page](#documentation/downloads).
+    If you want to run the version of the game designed to work with Crosswalk 8, fetch one of the Crosswalk Android *canary* bundles from [the download page](#documentation/downloads).

 2. Unzip the bundle, e.g. on Linux: